The Mandatory Divorce Disclosure Forms

 Once my clients completes their parenting class, they receives a certificate of completion.
 I then file this certificate with the clerk of court.
 This certificate usually represents the last document that is filed prior to the final judgment, even though a parent may take the course immediately after the divorce is filed.

 Additional Requests by Opposing Attorney

 In addition to the mandatory documents mentioned above, frequently the opposing attorney asks for more documents and lists of questions in an Interrogatory document.
-This is explained in: Requests to Produce Documents, and Interrogatories In Divorce and Paternity Cases.
+This is explained in: Requests for Production.
 If providing so many documents and answering so many questions does not encourage you to make up with your spouse, nothing else will.